austimkelly/swiss-cheese/README.md

 * [ssrf](./ssrf/) - Demonstrate a server side request forgery tricking the app to making a call to an not allowed 3rd party domain.
 See also [OWASP Server Side Request Forgery](https://owasp.org/www-community/attacks/Server_Side_Request_Forgery).
 * [xss](./xss/) - Demonstrates executing arbitraty javascript inside the applicaiton.
 See also [OWASP Cross Site Scripting](https://owasp.org/www-community/attacks/xss/)
 * [secrets](./secrets/) - An example of leaking a secrets file or environment variable configuration.
 These should all be caught by [Github Secrets Push Protection](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/push-protection-for-repositories-and-organizations).

+# References to other Pythoh vulnerable web apps

+* [Pygoat](https://github.com/austimkelly/pygoat - This is a fork of an intentionally vulnerable web app built with Django and Python.
+The fork enables Github Advanced security (GHAS) features: CodeQL, Secrets Scanning & Dependabot.
+* [Damn Vulnerable Python Web App](https://github.com/austimkelly/dvpwa) - This is also a fork with GHAS enabled.